Severson-Group/eMach/emach/tests/README.md

 # Testing guidelines for eMach

 ## Introduction
+Unit tests are used to test the code's functionality at different conditions.
 This markdown document discusses the testing guidelines to be followed by eMach contributors.
 The eMach testing framework is based on [unittest framework](https://docs.python.org/3/library/unittest.html). `unittest` is part of standard Python distribution, and therefore implementing the testing guidelines provided here does not require the installation of additional Python packages.

 This document assumes that the reader is familiar with the unittest framework.
 However, if you are new to the unittest framework, this [introductory video](https://www.youtube.com/watch?v=6tNS--WetLI&ab_channel=CoreySchafer) is a great starting point.